microsoftgraph/msgraph-sdk-powershell/src/Security/Security/examples/v1.0-beta/New-MgSecurityTriggerTypeRetentionEventType.md

 		"@odata.type" = "microsoft.graph.identitySet"
 	}
 }
-New-MgSecurityTriggerTypeRetentionEventType -BodyParameter $params
+New-MgBetaSecurityTriggerTypeRetentionEventType -BodyParameter $params
 ```
-This example shows how to use the New-MgSecurityTriggerTypeRetentionEventType Cmdlet.
+This example shows how to use the New-MgBetaSecurityTriggerTypeRetentionEventType Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).